-Jack Lopresti: What recent discussions he has had with his international counterparts on NATO’s 2% GDP spending target.
+Jack Lopresti: What recent discussions she has had with Cabinet colleagues on the merits of freeports.

 Jack Lopresti: Does my hon.
 Friend agree that freeports could hugely benefit and provide great opportunities for the south-west regional economy?
 What plans will he put in place to ensure that local communities around freeports benefit economically?